-(1) Street walls.
+(1) Street walls

-(a) All retail and office buildings fronting directly on a public or private street or fronting on a public multi-use path along a transit line and identified in an area plan shall be designed so that the first floor façade of the building(s) along all streets and pathways includes clear glass windows and doors to increase pedestrian interest.
-These openings shall be arranged so that the uses are visible from and to the street and/or pathway on at least 50% of the length of the first floor
+- (a) All retail and office buildings fronting directly on a public or private street or fronting on a public multi-use path along a transit line and identified in an area plan shall be designed so that the first floor street façade of the building(s) along all streets includes clear glass windows and doors to increase pedestrian interest.
+These openings shall be arranged so that the uses are visible from and to the street on at least 50% of the length of the first floor street level frontage. - (g) For buildings across from single family or abutting single family on the same side

-- street level frontage. - (g) For buildings across from single family or abutting single family on the same side of the street, the roof line shall vary every 30 feet by the use of vertical offsets in ridge lines, gables, exaggerated cornices, dormers, roof top patios, material changes, and/or other architectural features such as trellises, portals or porches. - (h) Porches, if provided, shall be at least 6 feet in depth and at least one-half the width of the façade. - (i) For buildings across from single family or abutting single family on the same side of the street, entrances that face the street for ground floor units shall be provided.
-No more than four ground floor units shall be allowed to utilize the same entrance. - (j) For buildings across from single family or abutting single family on the same side of the street, façade variations shall be provided that visually separate individual units.
-This can be accomplished through measures such as window arrangement and size variation, unit entrance design, roof variation, material changes, and/or offset wall planes. - (k) Parking structures that are across the street from single family housing or that abut single family on the same side of the street, shall be wrapped with active uses such as residential, office and retail uses. - (1) The first floor of any new building on a street identified as a retail street or site identified for ground floor retail by a Council adopted plan must have at least 50% of the linear street frontage developed with non-residential uses. - n.
+- of the street, require roof line variation every 30 feet using vertical offset in ridge line, gables, exaggerated cornices, dormers, roof top patios, material changes, and/or other architectural features such as trellises, portals or porches. - (h) Porches, if provided, shall be at least 6 feet in depth and at least 1⁄2 the width of the façade. - (i) For buildings across from single family or abutting single family on the same side of the street, require entrances that face the street for ground floor units.
+No more than four ground floor units should be allowed to utilize the same entrance. - (j) For buildings across from single family or abutting single family on the same side of the street, provide façade variations that visually separate individual units.
+This cn be accomplished through measures such as window arrangement and size variation, unit entrance design, roof variation, material changes, and/or offset wall planes. - (k) Parking structures that are across the street from single family housing or are abutting single family on the same side of the street, are required to be wrapped with active uses such as residential, office and retail uses. - (1) The first floor of any new building on a street identified as a retail street or site identified for ground floor retail by a Council adopted plan must have 50% of the linear street frontage developed with non-residential uses. - n.
 Amend section 9.1209, "Urban Design Standards" subsection (4), "Building entrances and orientation" to include building entrance criteria on private streets.
 Add text to subsection (3) for distance requirement of building entrances to sidewalks.
 Add new subsection (d) requiring minimum first floor height above grade on non-local streets.
 The remaining paragraphs and subsections shall remain unchanged.
-The revised text and new subsection shall read as follows: - (4) Building Entrances and Orientation - (a) At least one or more operable pedestrian entrances shall be provided per building in at least two each of the following circumstances: - (1) When a lot abuts a public street right-of-way or private street, at least one entrance(s) shall be provided along all building façade(s) fronting all public rights-of-way. on each building façade fronting a street. shall be provided. - (2) When a lot abuts an existing or proposed public open space system, multi-use trail, or greenway, entrance(s) shall be provided on the building façade closest to public open space, multi-use trail, or greenway.

-(3) When an approved station area plan depicts a required sidewalk not specified in the subsections above, an entrance(s) shall be provided on the building façade closest to the required sidewalk.
+The revised text and new subsection shall read as follows: - (4) Building Entrances and Orientation - (a) At least one or more operable pedestrian entrances shall be provided per building in at least two each of the following circumstances: - (1) When a lot abuts a public street right of way or private street, at least one entrance(s) shall be provided along all building façade(s) fronting all public rights of way.on each building façade fronting a street. shall be provided. - (2) When a lot abuts an existing or proposed public open space system, multi-use trail, or greenway, entrance(s) shall be provided on the building façade closest to public open space, multi-use trail, or greenway. - (3) When an approved station area plan depicts a required sidewalk not specified in the subsections above, an entrance(s) shall be provided on the building façade closest to the required sidewalk.
 Distances shall be measured in a straight line from the closest point of the property line to the closest point of the right-of-way, public open space, transit station, or light rail transit station platform.